The implementation of the Common Lisp Condition System in C#

 the

-• higher-order Functions, anonymous functions, and closures. of Course, if you try, everything is possible to implement using objects and classes, but in this case, to enjoy all this, in my opinion, would be extremely inconvenient.
+- higher-order Functions, anonymous functions, and closures. of Course, if you try, everything is possible to implement using objects and classes, but in this case, to enjoy all this, in my opinion, would be extremely inconvenient. the

 In the absence of similar concepts in a programming language, it is emulated with the following two items:

-• Operators try, catch and throw, or equivalents.
-These operators in any programming language that supports exceptions.
+the - Operators try, catch and throw, or equivalents.
+These operators in any programming language that supports exceptions. the

 We will bring C# the following primitives processing system of exceptions of CL: